American Army Brewing in Benelux, France, and Germany

 At a generous finishing gravity of 1015, the adjunct Army beer likely was pretty good anyway, as some craft beer brewed in a similar fashion has shown.
 Still, all-malt beer tends to have a unique signature compared to the other form.

 The hops in the Army adjunct brewing likely was Cluster, or a form of it, a workhorse again of the American brewing scene at the time, most of it grown in the Pacific Northwest, still a major hop region today.

 Of the breweries Saletan worked with, Piedboeuf in Liège impressed him the most due to its modernity of design and size of the building.
 It was constructed in the late 1930s following Art Deco industrial design and used reinforced concrete.
 Its clocks and roof-top flood lamps were storied in Liège for decades.

 Closed in 1992, the Piedboeuf building, known locally as the Jupiler Tower, endures in degraded form.
 If I have it right from online checks, a developer bought the site from Anheuser-Busch InBev, and it will be, perhaps already has been, demolished due to its asbestos content.
 An urban re-development scheme will arise on the ashes.

 On this Facebook site you may view the building as Saletan knew it glistening in black and white Art Deco splendor.
 Saletan wrote that German V-2s hit the city hard but “despite its great height” and apart from blown-out windows, the structure escaped harm.
 Indeed it brewed for another day – and another nation.

 Part III follows.

-*Saletan describes how using American six-row barley caused consternation among the European brewers due to differing husk size and lower yield than for two-row malt.
+*Saletan describes how using it caused consternation among European brewers due to differing husk size and lower yield than for two-row malt.